Foley Alabama Attorneys

 • Persons ejected from a vessel

-• Fire or explosions that occur while under way and while anchored, moored or docked
+• Fire or explosions that occur while underway and while anchored, moored, or docked

-• Other mishap involving a towable device
+• Another mishap involving a towable device

 • Striking a submerged object